-Two new awards will be made each year, and will be announced at the Frontiers Symposium.
-Awards will be renewable for a 2nd year contingent on scientific progress, and continued engagement in the Frontiers program.
+One new award will be made each year.
+Awards will be renewable for a 2nd year contingent on scientific progress, and continued engagement in the Frontiers program, including participation in the annual Frontiers Symposium, which will be held via Zoom Webinar this year (November 21, 2020)

 Application deadline is November 1, 2020, for a funding start date of January 1, 2021.

-Russell Berrie Foundation Frontiers Program in Diabetes Research

 Applications should include the following materials:

-1) Cover Page, which includes the following information:
+- 1) Cover Page, which includes the following information:

 - Nominee's Name and Degrees

 - Current Position

 - Date of Birth

 - Education (institutions and degrees)

 - Mentor's Name

 - Mentor's Title, Department and Institution

 - Title of Proposed Project

-2) Description of Project (1,000-word maximum not including citations)
+- 2) Description of Project (1,000-word maximum not including citations)

-- 3) Mentor's Statement of Support (500-word maximum) - 4) Nominees Statement on commitment to diabetes research (500-word maximum) - 5) NIH-style biosketches of nominee and mentor.
+- 3) Mentor's Statement of Support (500-word maximum)

+- 4) Nominees Statement on commitment to diabetes research (500-word maximum)

+- 5) NIH-style biosketches of nominee and mentor.

-6) Budget justification - funds can be used for salary and supplies (including animals) but not for travel or equipment.
+- 6) Budget justification funds can be used for salary and supplies (including animals) but not for travel or equipment.
+Funds are available for additional budgetary expenses incurred by the host Columbia lab related to the foreign travel of the Scholar (including visa, travel and potential relocation issues), but must be requested separately.

 Please collate all the above documents as a single PDF, and e-mail the completed application to Dr. Utpal Pajvani at up2104@cumc.columbia.edu.
-For questions, please e-mail Dr. Pajvani directly.